BASIC TUTORIAL (NO IMAGES, updated for PS6 v6.7.7)

 Step 6: Choose a plaque file

-The recommended dose calculation method and modifiers for the selected plaque are automatically set in the
+The dose calculation method and TG43 modifiers recommended by Eye Physics for the selected plaque are automatically set in the

-Prescription window when you create a standard plaque from the plaque menus or open a plaque file.
+Prescription window when you create a standard plaque from one of the plaque menus or open a plaque file.
+You may, of course, override the recommended dose calculation settings should you need to and/or you can create your own plaque files with customized settings.

 Step 7: Center the plaque under the tumor